This lodge-style holiday cottage with its own hot tub sits in the peaceful grounds of Honicombe Manor holiday resort.

 After all this sightseeing you can return to this Honicombe Manor cottage to relax and unwind.

-Four ground floor bedrooms: 1 x double, 1 x twin, 2 x single.
+Four ground floor bedrooms: 1 x king-size double, 1 x twin, 2 x single.
 Ground floor bathroom with bath, shower over, basin and WC.
 Ground floor bathroom with separate shower, basin and WC.
 First floor open plan living area with kitchen, dining area and sitting area with patio doors to balcony.

 About the location